Tube and Tyre Basic Guides By Carter Hayes February 27, 2026 9 min read

 Correct Width Measurement

-You’ve already matched tape material to your rim—now get the width right.
+Once you’ve matched tape material to your rim, get the width right.
 Measure the inner rim width with calipers or use the manufacturer’s spec.
 Choose rim tape 2mm wider than that measurement so the tape covers spoke holes and edges fully.
-Don’t rely on vague labels like “medium”; pick a specific millimeter value from brands such as Schwalbe or Effetto Mariposa for accurate tape compatibility.
+Don’t rely on vague labels like “medium.”
+Pick a specific millimeter value from brands such as Schwalbe or Effetto Mariposa for accurate tape compatibility.

-Cut the tape to length, center it, and press firmly into the bed, ensuring no gaps over spoke holes.
-For performance setups favor lightweight, durable options but keep the 2mm rule.
+Cut the tape to length, center it, and press firmly into the bed.
+Make sure there are no gaps over spoke holes.
+For performance setups, favor lightweight, durable options but keep the 2mm rule.
 After installation, inspect for complete coverage and replace worn tape promptly to prevent flats and protect the inner tube.

 Rim-Specific Recommendations